Vodafone and MasMovil deny holding tie-up talks in Spain

-MADRID (Reuters) - Both Vodafone (VOD.L) and MasMovil (MASM.MC) denied a report by the El Confidencial news website saying the Spanish mobile operator was working with Goldman Sachs to buy the British telecom’s business in Spain for 6 billion euros ($6.67 billion).
+MADRID (Reuters) - Both Vodafone and MasMovil denied a report by the El Confidencial news website saying the Spanish mobile operator was working with Goldman Sachs to buy the British telecom’s business in Spain for 6 billion euros ($6.67 billion).

-MasMovil and Goldman Sachs have held talks with the world’s second largest mobile operator regarding its Spanish business, the Spanish website reported citing unnamed sources close to the talks.
+MasMovil and Goldman Sachs have held talks with the world’s second largest mobile operator regarding its Spanish business, the Spanish website reported, citing unnamed sources close to the talks.

-MasMovil, which has grown significantly in recent years via acquisitions in many cases financed by the U.S. investment bank, submitted last summer a non-binding offer rejected by Vodafone, which instead asked for 8 billion euros for the Spanish unit, El Confidencial said.
+El Confidencial said MasMovil, which has grown significantly in recent years via acquisitions in many cases financed by the U.S. investment bank, last summer submitted a non-binding offer rejected by Vodafone, which instead asked for 8 billion euros for its Spanish unit.

-Consultancy firm McKinsey was also involved and in charge of a strategic plan which estimated synergies worth 2 billion euros, it said.
+The website added that consultancy firm McKinsey was also involved and in charge of a strategic plan which estimated cost savings, or synergies, of 2 billion euros.

 “MasMovil is not working on a process to buy, merge or create a joint venture with Vodafone Spain,” a MasMovil spokesman said.